antirez/freakwan/README.md

 To obtain a serial command line interface, make sure the device is connected via an USB cable with your computer.
 Than connect to the device serial with `talk32`, `minicom`, `screen` or whatever serial terminal you want to use.
 Normally the bound rate is 115200.
+Example of command lines and tools you could use:

+    mpremote repl

+or

-    talk32 /dev/tty.usbserial001 repl # No need to specify bound rate.
+    talk32 /dev/tty.usbserial001 repl

 or